-Younger elementary children eat in the elementary cafeteria, with our older students eating in the FAC cafeteria.
-Students can choose to bring a lunch from home or to buy one in the cafeteria.
+Younger Elementary children eat in the Elementary Cafeteria, and our older students eat in the FAC Cafeteria.
+Students can choose to bring lunch from home or buy one in the cafeteria.
 Taj Madras Flight Kitchen (TMFK) is our food vendor on campus.
-In striving to meet the AISC Nutritional Guidelines at lunch, students are served a balanced meal complete with fruit, vegetables and dairy.
+In striving to meet the AISC Nutritional Guidelines at lunch, students are served a balanced meal complete with fruit, vegetables, and dairy.
 A monthly menu is published so that parents and students are aware of the daily offerings.
 The menu and the online order links are published through the Principal's Blog.

-Early years to grade 3 students may order online in advance.
-Grade 4 & 5 students who are eating in the FAC cafeteria do not pre-order online and will use their ID cards to purchase lunch.
-They will have the full range of options as do MS/HS students, including the daily special, Indian meal, soup, salad bar, sandwiches and daily live counter.
+Early Years to Grade 3 students may order online in advance.
+Grade 4 and 5 students who are eating in the FAC Cafeteria do not preorder online and can use their ID cards to purchase lunch.
+They will have the full range of options as do MS/HS students, including the daily special, Indian thali meal, soup, salad bar, sandwiches, and daily live counter.
 They will also be able to purchase snacks and drinks at recess.